What’s the average cost of a data breach?

 In critical infrastructures, the cost rises to $4.82 million —this includes organizations in the financial servicestechnology, energyhealthcare, education, and public sectors.

-Reaching an all-time high, this figure represents a 2.6% increase from last year, when the average cost of a breach was $4.24 million.
+Reaching an all-time high, this figure represents a 2.6% increase from last year, when the average cost of a data breach was $4.24 million.
 The number has climbed 12.7% since the 2020 report.

 average total cost of a data breach 2022